Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-yubihsm-auth/yubihsm-auth-overview.md

 These keys cannot be accessed directly, but you can retrieve session-specific keys (which are calculated using the ENC and MAC keys).
 The session-specific keys can then used to set up a secure connection with a YubiHSM 2 device.
 See the section on [YubiHSM 2 secure channel](#yubihsm-2-secure-channel) for more information.

-Each YubiHSM Auth credential is protected by a 16-byte user access code.
-This code must be provided to the YubiKey for each YubiHSM Auth operation that uses the long-lived keys (such as calculating session-specific keys).
+Each YubiHSM Auth credential is protected by a 16-byte credential password.
+This password must be provided to the YubiKey for each YubiHSM Auth operation that uses the long-lived keys (such as calculating session-specific keys).

-Storing or deleting YubiHSM Auth credentials requires a separate 16-byte admin access code.
+Storing or deleting YubiHSM Auth credentials requires a separate 16-byte management key.

-Each access code has a limit of eight retries and an optional verification of user presence (touch).
+The credential password and management key each have a limit of eight retries and can optionally require verification of user presence (touch).

 ## YubiHSM 2 secure channel